 - Whisk dry ingredients together first.

-- Mix in the oils and emulsifier if using one.
+- Then mix in the oils and the emulsifier if using one.

-- Add water in small amounts 1/4 tsp at a time until the mix is relatively dry and crumbly yet damp enough for a loose clump to hold together when squeezed in your hand.
+- Add water in small amounts ¼ teaspoon at a time until the mixture is relatively dry and crumbly yet is damp enough for a loose clump to hold together when squeezed in your hand.

 - Divide the mixture if you want two colors and mix in colorant in each batch.
 The two colors can either be gently mixed together or layered when assembling the bath bombs.
 Varying color patterns will not always show in bath water.

 - Gently pack one side of bath bomb mold, then add the jewelry capsule and cover with a little more of the mixture.
 Pack and overfill other side, then firmly press together and give a slight twist.
 Gently remove from mold to dry.***

 - Allow to air dry until hard, then seal in airtight packaging.